Helen Shivers: Literature

-Helen originates from Lois Duncan's 1973 suspense novel I Know What You Did Last Summer.
-She is depicted as a high school drop out from a large family who manages to launch a successful television career as an actress.
+Helen originates from Lois Duncan's 1973 suspense novel I Know What You Did Last Summer, in which her name is Helen Rivers.
+She is depicted as a high school drop out from a large, financially struggling family who manages to launch a successful television career as presenter after submitting her photograph to the studio's beauty contest.
 She was involved in a hit-and-run accident of a cycling boy with her boyfriend Barry Cox, and friends Julie James and Ray Bronson.
+Helen is obsessively in love with Barry, and believes he loves her too and plans to marry her once he finishes college'; however Barry has no romantic interest in Helen at all, and dates her primarily for her beauty and fame, and repeatedly cheats on her with other girls.
+Helen is reluctantly forced to accept Barry's indifference to her near the end of the novel.
+She also suffers verbal abuse from her bitter older sister, Elsa, who is resentful of Helen's good looks and success on television.
+Unlike in the film version, Helen was never popular at high school, as other girls were envious of her relationship with Barry, the handsome, rich and popular star footballer of the school.
+She was a poor student and relies purely on her looks to get her places.

-A year later, Julie reveals a letter to Helen that says "I know what you did last summer".
-The next day, while tanning at her apartment complex she meets Collingsworth Wilson who moved into one of the vacant apartments the day before.
+A year after the hit-and-run, Julie reveals a letter to Helen that says "I know what you did last summer".
+The next day, while tanning at her luxury apartment complex she meets Collingsworth Wilson who moved into one of the vacant apartments the day before.
 She later finds a magazine cutout of a boy riding a bicycle taped to her apartment door.
-After a series of bizarre encounters with the anonymous figure toying with them, Helen is confronted by Collingsworth at her apartment.
+After a series of bizarre encounters with the anonymous figure toying with them, Helen is confronted by Collingsworth at her apartment, who reveals himself to be the older half-brother of the young boy she and her friends accidentally ran over and killed.
 She locks herself inside her bathroom and escapes through her window as he tries to break the door down.
 Later, Helen calls the police and sends them to Julie's house, who was Collingsworth's next target.